Depart home and arrive in Nassau, the Bahamas

 Today we will arrive in New York City during the late afternoon.

-Your tour showcases some of the city’s most famous attractions and landmarks.
+Set out to explore today on a tour that showcases some of New York’s most famous attractions and landmarks.
 See where world economies rise and fall on Wall Street, including the New York Stock Exchange building in the heart of the financial district.
 Nearby, you’ll pay your respects at the 9/11 Memorial, where the victims of the World Trade Center bombing are honored.
 Also nearby is St. Paul’s Chapel, the oldest surviving church in New York City, built in 1766.
 At Battery Park, you’ll catch glimpses of the Statue of Liberty.

 Your tour continues as you make your way towards Midtown, passing through Chinatown, Greenwich Village, SoHo, and more.
 Ride past the elegant New York Public Library on Fifth Avenue, and then see Rockefeller Center, Times Square, St. Patrick’s Cathedral, Central Park and Grand Central Station.
-You’ll be back on board in time for dinner and a scintillating port talk.
+We'll return to the ship following the tour and you'll have time to relax before dinner.

 Delve into history in Newport, Rhode Island